 Worldwide, more than 3 billion people depend on solid fuels, including biomass (wood, dung and crop residues) and coal, for cooking and heating.
 Exposure to indoor air pollution from solid fuels has been linked to many diseases, in particular, pneumonia among children and chronic respiratory diseases among adults.

 Benefits of Efficient Fuels and Technologies

 A shift towards cleaner and more efficient modern fuels, such as biogas, liquefied petroleum gas (LPG) and kerosene could largely eliminate this health risk and prevent 1.5 million deaths a year globally.
-In the short-term, the promotion of more fuel-efficient and cleaner technologies, such as improved cooking stoves, smoke hoods and insulated retained heat cookers, could substantially reduce indoor air pollution and would bring about many other convenience and socioeconomic benefits.
+In the short-term, the promotion of more fuel-efficient and cleaner technologies, such as improved cooking stoves, smoke hoods and insulated retained heat cookers, could substantially reduce indoor air pollution and would bring about many other conveniences and socioeconomic benefits.

-These burden of disease estimates will assist national decision-makers in the health, environment, energy and finance sectors to set priorities for preventive action.
+This burden of disease estimates will assist national decision-makers in the health, environment, energy and finance sectors to set priorities for preventive action.
 They can also be used to assess the performance of policies over time.
-In the context of limited resources, burden of disease information should be complemented with knowledge on technological options in a given country and information on the costs and benefits of such options.
+In the context of limited resources, the burden of disease information should be complemented with knowledge on technological options in a given country and information on the costs and benefits of such options.